silinternational/wecarry-api/README.md

-# Welcome to the HandCarry.App server code!
+# Welcome to the WeCarry.App server code!

 ## Requirements